Nigerian Library Association

-Nigerian Library Association (NLA) is a recognized organization for librarians and library and information science educators in Nigeria.
+The Nigerian Library Association (NLA) is a recognized organization for librarians and library and information science educators in Nigeria.
 Its headquarters is in Abuja (the Federal Capital Territory of Nigeria).
 It was established in 1962 in Ibadan.
 It was born from the West African Library Association (WALA).
 The NLA provides a forum for cooperation, knowledge sharing, and advocacy for the advancement of libraries and information services across the nation among librarians, information scientists, library professionals, and associated stakeholders.
-Kalu Chioma Okorie (OON), its pioneer president, is also one of the first to receive the Fellow Award of the association.
+Kalu Chioma Okorie (OON), its pioneer president, is one of the first to receive the Fellow Award of the association.
 The current president of NLA and chairman of the council and president is Dr. Lawal Umar.

 Mission and objectives

 The mission of the Nigerian Library Association is to: